Chetan-Mohod/DevOps-Blogs/cm3t6g8rs000409l54vii6yov.md

 **Steps to Setup Kind Clusters Using a Manifest File:**

 1. First we need to create a cluster using the manifest file (config.yml).
+Refer file from previous blog.

 2. Execute below command to create a cluster: